oddbird/oddleventy/content/quickstart.md

 While owners will have final say in major company decisions, we want the entire team involved in the conversation.

-- We have bi-weekly video check-ins with the full team to discuss what’s working, and what might need to change.
+- We have daily video check-ins with the full team using [Google Meet][google meet] to discuss questions, client projects, what’s working, or what might need to change.
 - We have “all hands” work retreats twice a year, for more intensive in-person planning and playing.